 My client, who is a Japanese citizen and non-resident alien, purchased a luxury condo for $2,000,000 two years ago with cash.
 She would now like to get a line of credit for $200,000 to $500,000.
 What are her options?

 Your client has several options depending on how large a home equity line of credit (HELOC) she wants.
-If she gets a line of credit for $250,000 or less we can probably use the tax assessment value of the condo in lieu of an appraisal, saving 2 to 4 weeks in processing time.
-HELOCs up to $250,000 also feature our best pricing.
-If she wants a HELOC above $250,000 up to $500,000, then we would need to run an appraisal, and she would be looking at a higher rate.
+If she gets a line of credit for $400,000 or less we can probably use the tax assessment value of the condo in lieu of an appraisal, saving 2 to 4 weeks in processing time.
+HELOCs up to $250,000 feature our best pricing.
+If she wants a HELOC above $250,000 up to $500,000, she would be looking at a higher rate.

 Additionally, due to challenges that may arise with clients residing internationally, we also require that the customer designate a “personal representative” who resides in Hawaii and is authorized to receive correspondence and other communications on the borrower’s behalf.
 We also require, as additional collateral, the equivalent of 6 months’ worth of PITI (principal, interest, taxes and insurance) and maintenance fees (for condos).
 This money is deposited in an interest-bearing secured Finance Factors savings account and is kept as additional collateral for the life of the loan.

 I just found out that my purchase transaction does not conform to the current guidelines of a Freddie Mac loan.Are there any options for saving this deal?